 3. Make Key Technology Decisions Early

 Along those same lines, it’s important to choose your tech stack early.
 A company that’s built on a bad foundation isn’t likely to thrive, and constantly switching out the solutions in your stack will wreak havoc with your data analytics.
-The choices you make now, including fundamental technological ones like databases, will impact the types of analyses you can perform.
+The choices you make now, including fundamental technological ones like databases and even firewall best practices, will impact the types of analyses you can perform.